Skip to main content

 First-pass enrollment priority will be given to incoming freshman students during their first six quarters at UC San Diego.
 Incoming transfer students will have 3 quarter of enrollment priority for each required course*.
 All other Muir students will be eligible to enroll during the second-pass enrollment period.

-*Example 1: a transfer student with a completed IGETC has 3 quarters to complete MCWP 125.
-Example 2: a transfer student without IGETC has 6 quarters to complete MCWP 40 and 50.
-Transfer students from 4-year institutions who believe they have completed a course equivalent to MCWP 40 and/or 50 should ask for more information via the Virtual Advising Center.
+*Example 2: a transfer student without IGETC has 6 quarters to complete MCWP 40/R and 50/R. Transfer students from 4-year institutions who believe they have completed a course equivalent to MCWP 40/R and/or 50/R should ask for more information via the Virtual Advising Center.

 WAITLISTING